Cutleaf Toothwort

 Mustard family (Brassicaceae)

-Range & Habitat: Cutleaf Toothwort is a common plant that occurs in nearly every county of Illinois.
-Habitats include deciduous mesic woodlands, floodplain woodlands, and wooded bluffs.
+Range & Habitat: The native Cutleaf Toothwort is a common plant that occurs in nearly every county of Illinois (see Distribution Map).
+Habitats include deciduous mesic woodlands, floodplain woodlands, wooded bluffs, and upland savannas.
 The presence of this species in a woodlands indicates that its soil has never been plowed under or subjected to heavy construction activities.
 However, this species can survive some disturbance caused by occasional grazing and less disruptive activities of human society.
 When the introduced Alliaria petiolata (Garlic Mustard) invades a woodlands, this is one of the spring wildflowers that declines in abundance.

-Faunal Associations: The nectar of the flowers attracts both long-tongued and short-tongued bees, including honey bees, bumblebees, Mason bees, Cuckoo bees (Nomadine), Miner bees, Halictid bees, and Andrenid bees.
+Faunal Associations: The nectar of the flowers attracts both long-tongued and short-tongued bees, including honey bees, bumblebees, mason bees (Osmia spp.), cuckoo bees (Nomada spp.), Halictid bees (Halictus spp., Lasioglossum spp.), and Andrenid bees (Andrena spp.).
 Less often, the nectar of the flowers attracts early spring butterflies and Bombylius major (Giant Bee Fly).
 Short-tongued bees also collect pollen from the flowers.
-The caterpillars of the butterfly Pieris napi oleraceae (Mustard White) feed on the foliage of Dentaria spp.
-(Toothworts); however, this butterfly has not been observed in Illinois since the late 19th century.
-However, it still exists in Wisconsin.
-The tubers of Toothworts were a minor food source of Ectopistes migratorius (Passenger Pigeon); this bird species became extinct during the early 20th century.
+Caterpillars of the butterflies Pieris napi oleraceae (Mustard White) and Pieris virginiensis (West Virginia White) feed on the foliage of Dentaria spp.
+(Toothworts); however, the former butterfly has not been observed in Illinois since the late 19th century, while the latter butterfly is found in areas that are SE of the state.
+Other insect feeders include the flea beetles Phyllotreta bipustulata and Phyllotreta zimmermanni.
+The tubers of Toothworts were a minor food source of Ectopistes migratorius (Passenger Pigeon); this bird species became extinct in the United States during the early 20th century.

 Return